JordannAlmeida/xk6-output-influxdb-mytest/README.md

 # Brief

 This project can be used to do a load test into a website or API with k6.
 It will store test data into influxDb and we can see all metrics by grafana dashboard.
-This example is based on [Official solution](https://github.com/grafana/xk6-output-influxdb/tree/main)
+This example is based on [Official solution k6 grafana exporter](https://github.com/grafana/xk6-output-influxdb/tree/main)